elliotvilhelm/GradeSource-AutoFill/README.md

 This parameter is necessary as the table does not have a unique identifier so to make the program generic I need you to enter the column number.

+The .csv is expected to have PIDs in the first column and student scores in the second column.

 ##### Requirements
 Must have selenium installed to your python3